rlvreeland/Toxicant_emissions_UV_Fires/README.md

 ISSN 0379-7112,
 https://doi.org/10.1016/j.firesaf.2025.104534.

 Each Folder contains the concentration measurements for an indvidual test.
-The concentration measurements that were collected for each test is summarized in the Test_Matrix.txt.
+The concentration measurements that were collected during each test is summarized in Test_Matrix.txt.
 All text files containting data have two columns: time (seconds) and a species measurement in mole fraction (-).